 So far, we have established that the Haldane-Fisher argument is unsound theoretically, and that its conclusion is contradicted empirically.
 Haldane’s (1927) conclusion, even when considered narrowly, does not provide correct guidance for reasoning about evolution, e.g., when we see mutational patterns in molecular evolution, we cannot assume that this must reflect high mutation rates or neutral evolution.
 And the broad application of the Haldane-Fisher argument as a cudgel against internalism is wildly wrong.

 Yet, in regard to the structure of evolutionary thought, much intellectual work will be required to reverse the damage done by this influential fallacy.
 Evolutionary discourse has proceeded through a century of theory development and exploratory thinking subject to the constraints that (1) a workable theory of biases in the introduction process was unknown to its major participants, and (2) the Haldane-Fisher argument placed a large “Do Not Enter” sign on the door leading to internalist thinking.
 This is a disturbing thought.

-This limitation was not known, for instance, in the 1980s, when the Modern Synthesis was being challenged on various fronts (molecular evolution, punctuation, evo-devo), and reformers were exploring new ways of thinking.
+This limitation was not known, for instance, in the 1980s, when the Modern Synthesis was being challenged on various fronts (molecular evolution, macroevolution, evo-devo), and reformers were exploring new ways of thinking.
 Gould and Lewontin did not know it in 1979, when they wrote their famous critique of adaptationist thinking.
 Maynard Smith, et al. did not know it in 1985 when they wrote about “developmental constraints.”
 Kauffman did not know it in 1993 when, in The Origins of Order, he invoked “self-organization” to explain the findability of structures that are common in genetic state-spaces.